-1. Aquatic Plant Growth
+2. Aquatic Plant Growth

+This indicator is used if surface water is present in the reach and characterizes the aquatic plant or algae growth in a given reach.
+If no surface water is present in the reach, indicate "Dry" on the data sheet.
+Water that has slight nutrient enrichment may support communities of algae, which provide a greenish color to the water.
 Streams with heavy loads of nutrients have thick coatings of algae attached to the rocks and other submerged objects.
 Floating algal mats, surface scum, or microbial sheen (fern hydrite) are indicators of a eutrophic stream.
-Note the level of plant/algal growth on the datasheet.
+If surface water is present in the reach note the level of plant/algal growth in the water on the datasheet using one of the following four scoring levels: